AceBurgundy/CustomCTkDialog/README.md

 ✔️ **Modern dialogs** that blend perfectly with CustomTkinter ✔️ **Custom alert boxes** with multiple alert types
-✔️ **Native-feeling folder picker** powered by a bundled executable ✔️ Plug-and-play — no configuration required
+✔️ **Native-feeling folder picker** powered by a lightweight Electron executable ✔️ Plug-and-play — no configuration required
 ✔️ Clean, Pythonic API
+✔️ Automatic runtime download — no large `.exe` included in the package

 ## 🚀 Installation